sugamcs/To-Do-List-application/README.md

 # To-Do-List-application
-This is a fully functional To-Do-List application made with django
+This is a fully functional Todolist application made with python(django)